 Sunglasses

-We first invested in quality polarized sunglasses with a pair of SMITH Optics Lowdown 2.
-It’s a brand name you’ll see a lot on the islands, particularly on the North Shore, as they’re popular with surfers — and ski bums like us.
+It’s a brand name you’ll see a lot on the islands, particularly on the North Shore of Oahu, as they’re popular with surfers — and ski bums like us.
 Polarized glasses enhance vision in bright environments and remove glare from windshields and the water.

 Water Bottle